REGGIE

 illtakethose is a space rooted in giving people their flowers while they're here to receive them.
 Write a letter to someone who matters.
 Read letters to people receiving their flowers now.

-Mufucka is a memoir on how therapy served as catalyst to my growth, healing, and self-acceptance journey.
+Mufucka is a memoir of how therapy served as catalyst to my growth, healing, and self-acceptance journey.
 I take you on a journey of childhood trauma, bullying, relationships with other people and the relationship with myself.

 On The Reggie Hathorn Podcast I share real, random, and relatable life experiences and other shit I'm into.